nicklima/nameko-devex/gateapi/web/README.md

 - Add the Vite config file
 - Run the migration command "npx svelte-migrate routes" to fix the name of the route project files
 - Update the rest of the packages to fix potential security issues
+- Add the CROSS ENV to handle the API request from both the DEV or PROD

 ### References: